davekopecek/drude-d7-starter/README.md

-# Drude powered Drupal 7 Installation
+# Drude Drupal 7 Starter

 This is an empty Drude Drupal 7 installation.
 Git pull your existing site into /docroot